mstrand1/l-tuple-mSGD/README.md

 - The $\ell$-tuple mSGD algorithm (MATLAB)
 - Scripts to our synthetic and real world experiments/plots (MATLAB)
 - Folder of raw CGM dataset separated by day and patient used in the real world experiments section our paper.
 Link to source data can be found [here](https://zenodo.org/record/5651217#.Y4VVL-zMJhE)
-- Script to trim the and align the raw CGM patient data (Python)
+- Script to trim and align the raw CGM patient data (Python)
-- Trimmed version of the dataset (csv files)
+- Trimmed version of the dataset (CSV files)
 - Trimmed CGM patient data masking script (Python)